Think about this: You rarely see a FAT climber.

 Rock climbing can be described as any situation where you’re ‘climbing’ up a rock.
 It could be at a climbing gym, a mountain side or a natural rock climbing location, or a ‘bouldering’ spot which is rock climbing, only it’s done sideways as opposed to climbing up.
 (It’s more focused on low to the ground movements).
 Anyway, let’s move on.

-Some benefits of rock climbing
+The many benefits of rock climbing

 There are many benefits of this sport, but they’re not all physical.
 Some of the perks are actually emotional and psychological.
 I’ll explain them all so you can get a better understanding of why rock climbing is so good for you.